PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-06 07:17:34
+Last updated: 2024-04-06 07:18:07
-Random Quote: You want to rule?
-This is what ruling is; lying on a bed of weeds, ripping them out by the root, one by one, before they strangle you in your sleep.  -  Cersei Lannister
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves